burakemir/burakemir.github.io/src/content/post/from_operations_to_effects.md

 ### Beyond I/O: The Case of Memory 🧠

-This powerful pattern isn't limited to I/O. We can apply the exact same idea to memory management.
+Why stop with I/O?
+We can apply the exact same idea to memory management.
 Let's define a new set of memory operations:

 $$ OpMem := \\{ \mathtt{alloc} \\} ∪ \\{ \mathtt{free\ n}\ |\ n \in \mathbb{N} \\} $$